una/personal-goals/happy-moments/2016_happy-moments.md

 ---
 I finally arrived in Buenos Aires today!
 And my luggage arrived to :) Tonight I ended up meeting up with a friend of a friend at this big college party the Hillel at the University of Buenos Aires threw, with a ton of student art, poetry, a live band, and live mural painting.
 I had a lot of Fernet and talked to a bunch of people.

+08/01/2016
+---
+Today a few of the speakers who are local and organizers got together for dinner.
+OH my gosh.
+We went to a place with large plates intended for sharing and sure got a filling serving.
+So much meat.
+It was *so* good too.
+We stayed till midnight chatting and a few of them walked me home.

+08/02/2016
+---
+I co-worked from this really cool agency called Aerolab today.
+They had great wifi, a cute space, and everyone was *so* nice!
+I got a tortilla for lunch and played ping pong with a few of the people here :) We got a lot of progress done on the website rebuild as well.

+08/03/2016
+---
+I got to the speaker hotel today (called ILUM Hotel) and OMG is it beautiful.
+There's a water feature and good breakfast and floor-to-ceiling windows and they changed the bed out twice (one for the morning look and one for the evening!).
+I even took a bath today with jets!

+08/04/2016
+---
+Today I had dinner by myself in Palermo, but it was *so* nice.
+I tried to order a salad to be healthy and got a heaping plate of chicken and dressing.
+It's fine, it was amazing.
+I also got the kumquat cocktail they had on special (I don't think I've ever had kumquats before to be honest).
+As soon as dinner came, someone set up two PokemonGO lures I was sitting in between.
+It was magical.

+08/05/2016
+---
+I took a day off and went on a day trip to Uruguay (to a little town called Colonia) today.
+It was so nice!
+And I met a really rad woman on my tour who was headed to the Rio Olympics afterward.
+We had a lunch of local cheese and wine in this little cellar restaurant (we had a little too much Malbec for sure).

+08/06/2016
+---
+Today Harry and I walked around all over the Recoleta area.
+We went to this really good lunch place, then a famous, and beautiful cemetary, then saw this metal flower statue.
+Speaker dinner for CSS Conf AR was also tonight and it was at this asado place -- which meant meat, meat, and more meat.
+OMG it was so good!
+And there was this pumpkin stuff too that was on pointe!

+08/07/2016
+---
+I gave the first talk at the very first CSS Conf in South America today!
+The conference was great and the talk went really well and I'm so happy they're building up the community down there.
+The organizers are amazing.
+Its been a great day!